Aptos Creek: Watershed and course

-The Aptos Creek watershed drains 24.5 sqmi beginning on the southwestern slope of 2585 ft tall Santa Rosalia Mountain in the western Santa Cruz Mountains.
+The Aptos Creek watershed drains 24.5 sqmi beginning on the southwestern slope of the 2585 ft Santa Rosalia Mountain in the western Santa Cruz Mountains.
 The watershed is found inside the Coast Range Ecoregion that runs almost completely from the border of Oregon to the southernmost boundary of the Santa Cruz Mountains.
 It includes every stream south of San Francisco that originates from the Santa Cruz Mountains.
-Aptos Creek emerges into northern Monterey Bay at Seacliff State Beach which is located about 10 kilometers east of Santa Cruz.
-At the mouth of the creek, beaches host 30 meter high cliffs.
+Aptos Creek emerges into northern Monterey Bay at Seacliff State Beach which is located about 10 km east of Santa Cruz.
+At the mouth of the creek, beaches host 30 m cliffs.
 The lower part of the Aptos Creek basin is characterized by its location in an area of low-density residential developments.
 Still, over 60% of the watershed of the Aptos Creek mainstem lies within and is protected by The Forest of Nisene Marks State Park.
 The major tributaries are (from top to bottom) Bridge Creek, Mangels Gulch, and then Valencia Creek (shortly after the latter receives its Trout Gulch tributary).

-Aptos Creek serves as a drain in the Soquel-Aptos area along with Branciforte Creek and Soquel Creek along with its tributary West Branch Soquel Creek.
+Aptos Creek serves as a drain in the Soquel-Aptos area, along with Branciforte Creek, Soquel Creek, and West Branch Soquel Creek.
 All three are perennial streams that have a component of base flow discharge across the year.
 There are gaging stations for the Soquel-Aptos Area both in Aptos Creek in Aptos itself and in Aptos Creek but just outside Aptos.
 The former is located at 36°58'33"N and the drainage area is 31.9 kilometers squared.
 The latter can be found at 121°54'05"W and has a drainage area of 26.4 kilometers squared.